Ashok0/EnderalVR/README.md

 * EnderalVRpatch.esp
 * (everything else; Enderal SE specific plugins should be placed near the bottom)
 * DynDOLOD.esp (Generated with the DynDOLOD utility and should be placed near the bottom)
 * Synthesis.esp (Generated with the Synthesis utility and should be placed beneath DynDOLOD)
-* (any conflic resoluion patches generated with SSEEdit)
-* AllowFastTravel.esp (Must be placed at the very bottom as the above plugins alter world space which will break fast traveling)

 When installing mods, if prompted to extract BSA files, select "No".